Akashy008/firstprojectmanagement/README.md

 5- create a tutorial page and Detail service page we will create a tutorial video or page so customer can easily track everything on their own and full detail of every service provided by us.
   Due DAte -- 4 Days to complete this task

+how github help in project management----
+Using GitHub’s project management features, like milestones, issues, and project boards......can really help improve teamwork and keep projects organized.
+GitHub combines coding with project management, it makes tracking progress and addressing problems much easier.Milestones help break a project into clear stages, like in pieces so a team mate can easily track everything..
+Issues are like a detailed to-do list where you can track bugs, tasks, or new features that need attention.
+You can assign tasks to team members, add labels to categorize them (like "bug" or "feature"), and set due dates.
+This makes it easy to see who’s responsible for what and how things are progressing.